Tongli

-Tongli, alternately Tong-Li (同里 (Tónglǐ); Wu: Don li, /wuu/) is a town in Wujiang district, on the outskirts of Suzhou, Jiangsu province.
+Tongli, alternately Tong-Li (同里 (Tónglǐ); Wu, Wugniu: Don^{2} li^{6}, /wuu/) is a town in Wujiang district, on the outskirts of Suzhou, Jiangsu province.
 It is known for a system of canals, it has been given the nickname "Venice of the East".
-The place retains many of the features of an ancient Wu region town.
+The place retains many of the features of an ancient Wu provincial town.

 Tongli is half an hour away from Suzhou city and about two hours from Shanghai by buses.
 The town is also accessible by Suzhou Metro (Line 4).

 Attractions

 The Retreat & Reflection Garden

 One of the most notable attractions is the Retreat & Reflection Garden (退思园).
 It was designed by the artist Yuanlong for Ren Lansheng and built in 1885–1887.
 In 2001, the Retreat & Reflection Garden was recognized with other classical Suzhou gardens as a UNESCO World Heritage Site.

 Luoxing Zhou

 It is an island on the lake.
 There are Buddhism, Taoism and Confucianism in this place.
 Its scenery is very beautiful.
 During the Spring Festival, people will go there to strike the bell to pray.